omargalal20/weather-app/README.md

 ### Prerequisites

 - AWS CLI must be installed.
 You can install it from the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-- Please create an IAM role to get access and the secret key.
+- Please create an IAM role and the secret key to get access.
 - Configure (weather-app) profile in aws cli locally for terraform.

 ### Creating the `secrets.tfvars` File